LagoLunatic/ww_model_helpers/material_editing_README.md

 * `IA4` (greyscale, 4 bits of alpha)
 * `IA8` (greyscale, 8 bits of alpha)
 * `RGB5A3` (color, 3 bits of alpha)
-* `RGBA32` (color, 8 bits of alpha, large filesize)
+* `RGBA32` (color, 8 bits of alpha, large file size)
 * `C4` (only if `PaletteFormat` is `IA8` or `RGB5A3`)
 * `C8` (only if `PaletteFormat` is `IA8` or `RGB5A3`)
 * `C14X2` (only if `PaletteFormat` is `IA8` or `RGB5A3`)
 * `CMPR` (color, 1 bit of alpha)

 If the texture doesn't use a format that supports transparency, change it to one that does.
-C8 with the `PaletteFormat` set to `RGB5A3` is generally a good choice as it supports both color and 3 bits of alpha, without making the filesize too large.
+C8 with the `PaletteFormat` set to `RGB5A3` is generally a good choice as it supports both color and 3 bits of alpha, without making the file size too large.
 Do not use CMPR for partial transparency, as it only supports 1 bit of alpha making it effectively the same as binary transparency.

 Next, you can edit the material itself to have partial transparency.
 To do this, find the part of the material called `"BMode"`, which should also have a section called `"ZMode"` right after it.
 Replace both of those sections with the following: